abinit/abinit/doc/tutorial/tdepes.md

 ## 1 Calculation of the ZPR of eigenenergies at q=Γ.

-The reference input files for this lesson are located in ~abinit/tests/tutorespfn/Input and the corresponding reference output files are in ~abinit/tests/tutorespfn/Refs.
+The reference input files for this tutorial are located in ~abinit/tests/tutorespfn/Input and the corresponding reference output files are in ~abinit/tests/tutorespfn/Refs.
 The prefix for files is **tdepes**.
 As usual, we use the shorthand `~abinit` to indicate